 CREDIT RISK.
 Credit risk is the risk that a borrower is unable to meet its obligation to pay principal or interest on a security.
 This could cause the value of your units to fall and may reduce the level of dividends a fund pays which would reduce your income.
-The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due.
+The COVID-19 pandemic, or any future public health crisis, may adversely impact the ability of borrowers to make principal or interest payments on securities, when due.

 INTEREST RATE RISK.
 Interest rate risk is the risk that the value of fixed income securities and similar securities will fall if interest rates increase.
 Bonds and other fixed income securities typically fall in value when interest rates rise and rise in value when interest rates fall.
 Securities with longer periods before maturity are often more sensitive to interest rate changes.
-The securities held by the funds may be subject to a greater risk of rising interest rates than would normally be the case due to the current period of relatively low rates.